Mantongash/chuck-a-joke/README.md

  ## Contribution
  ---
- If you've found a bug and would like to fix it, Id love you to.
-Fix it and then create a PR.
+ If you've found a bug and would like to fix it or add a feature, Id love you to.
+Modify the code and create a PR.

  ## Known bugs
  ---
  1. Due to the urgency of the project, it's not fully responsive.
-I'm currently working on that for mobile users.
+I'm currently working on that for mobile users. (* ***solved***)

  1. When you click a category, I would love for the focus to remain on the clicked category.
 I'm tweaking that to make it easier for users.